 - 1. Create a route or POI in Suunto app and sync your watch if you haven't done so already. - 2.
-Select a sport mode that uses GPS and press the lower button to open the options.
+Select a sport mode that uses GPS and then swipe up or press the lower button to open the options.
 Alternatively, start your recording first, and then keep the middle button pressed to open the sport mode options. - 3.
-Scroll to Navigation and press the middle button. - 4.
-Press the upper and lower buttons to select a navigation option and press the middle button. - 5.
+Scroll to Navigation and tap the setting or press the middle button. - 4.
+Swipe up and down or press the upper and lower buttons to select a navigation option and press the middle button. - 5.
 Select the route or POI you want to navigate and press the middle button.
 Then press the upper button to start navigating.